AMRobert/Python-Basics/README.md

 # Python-Basics
-I Love python and I started as an beginneer and still learning.
+I Love python and I started as an beginner and still learning.